Efficient Fair Division with Minimal Sharing: Introduction.

-Then (\textbf{Section \ref{sec:po-fair-algorithm}}) we consider the algorithmic problem of finding a fair and fractionally Pareto-optimal allocation that minimizes the number of sharings.
-We find that the computational hardness of the problem depends on the {\emph{degree of degeneracy} of the valuation matrix.
-Informally, the degree of degeneracy measures how close are the agents' valuations to identical.
-A valuation matrix is called \emph{non-degenerate} if for every pair of agents, the ratios of their values are different across all objects.
-The degree of degeneracy ranges between $0$ (for non-degenerate valuations) and $m-1$ (for identical).
+\paragraph*{\textbf{The results.}} We consider the algorithmic problem of finding a fair and fractionally Pareto-optimal allocation that minimizes the number of sharings.
+We find that the computational hardness of the problem depends on the \emph{degree of degeneracy} of the valuation matrix.
+The degree of degeneracy measures how close the agents' valuations are to being identical.
+Formally, it is the minimal number $k$ such that for each pair of agents, at most $k+1$ objects have the same ratio of agents' values.
+The degree of degeneracy ranges between $0$ (for non-degenerate valuations) and $m-1$ (for identical valuations).

-We demonstrate the following dichotomy: \begin{itemize} \item Minimizing the number of sharings is \emph{algorithmically tractable if the degree of degeneracy of the valuation matrix is at most logarithmic in $m$}, in particular, for non-degenerate valuations.
+We demonstrate the following dichotomy (Theorem~\ref{thm:nagents-different-easy}): \begin{itemize} \item Minimizing the number of sharings is \emph{algorithmically tractable if the degree of degeneracy of the valuation matrix is at most logarithmic in $m$}, in particular, for non-degenerate valuations, we present an algorithm with a runtime \emph{polynomial in $m$} when $n$ is fixed. \item Minimizing the number of sharings is \emph{NP-hard for any fixed $n\geq 2$ if the degree of degeneracy is at least of the order of $m^\alpha$ for some $\alpha>0$}, in particular, for identical valuations. \end{itemize}

-We present an algorithm with a run-time \emph{polynomial in $m$} when $n$ is fixed.
-Since the set of valuations with positive degree of degeneracy has zero measure, the algorithm runs in polynomial time for almost all instances.
+Since the set of valuations with positive degree of degeneracy has zero measure, our algorithm runs in polynomial time for almost all instances.
+However, its runtime is exponential in the worst case, which is unavoidable due to the NP-hardness result.
+Despite this theoretical hardness, computational experiments on real data demonstrate the practical relevance of the algorithm.

-\item Minimizing the number of sharings is \emph{NP-hard for any fixed $n\geq 2$ if the degree of degeneracy is at least of the order of $m^\alpha$ for some $\alpha>0$}, in particular, for identical valuations. \end{itemize}